-MBIE has completed a like goods analysis, attached at Annex One.
-In that analysis, MBIE concludes that the subject goods description should be redefined to include an upper width limit of 1250mm.
+MBIE undertook a like goods analysis, attached as Annex Two.
+On the basis of that analysis MBIE concluded that the subject goods description should include an upper width limit of 1260mm, to reflect NZ Steel's manufacturing capability.

 Proceedings

 Following the initiation of the investigation MBIE requested information from identified importers, intermediary exporters, Chinese manufacturers, and the Government of China (GOC).
 One importer declined to provide information.
 Responses were provided by several of the intermediary exporters, but only one Chinese manufacturer responded to the questionnaire.
 The GOC claimed that it was able to provide only general responses because any specific assistance received by Chinese producers of galvanised steel coil is not known by the GOC due to the lack of cooperation with the investigation by such producers.
 MBIE sent supplementary questionnaires to the GOC, which responded, and to two manufacturers, which did not respond.